microsoft/reactxp/docs/docs/components/scrollview.md

 pagingEnabled: boolean = false; // Android & iOS only
 snapToInterval: number = undefined; // iOS only

+// Native Only: An array of child indices determining which children get docked to the top of the screen when scrolling.
+// For example passing `stickyHeaderIndices={[0]}` will cause the first child to be fixed to the
+// top of the scroll view.
+This property is not supported in conjunction with `horizontal={true}`. stickyHeaderIndices?: number[];

 // Is scrolling enabled?
 scrollEnabled: boolean = true;